 - An open invitation to couples and individuals to come and discuss their questions with our Rabbis and our community’s interfaith members

 - Connect with our Rabbis to work through wedding plans and discussions.
 We are happy to work with all couples who want to celebrate their marriage within our Jewish tradition.
-The only requirement: That they, as an interfaith couple, make a serious commitment to attend to their union's spiritual development, agreeing to participate in our “Judaism in Interfaith Homes” for one year.
-It's been proven that this kind of deep relationship-building, with our Rabbis and within our Jewish tradition, provides lasting meaning to our families, regardless of the home they one day build.
+The only requirement is that they, as an interfaith couple, make a serious commitment to attend to their union’s spiritual development, agreeing to participate in our “Judaism in Interfaith Homes” for one year.
+It’s been proven that this kind of deep relationship-building, with our Rabbis and within our Jewish tradition, provides lasting meaning to our families, regardless of the home they one day build.

 What if I am curious about becoming Jewish?